dslab-epfl/chef/libccli/README.md

 # DESCRIPTION

-The Chef command line interface is a common interface to a collection of scripts that offer a simplified way for using Chef, including building Chef, creating and managing disk images, or interacting with running Chef instances.
+The Chef Command Line Interface is a common interface to a collection of scripts that offer a simplified way for using Chef, including building Chef, creating and managing disk images, or interacting with running Chef instances.